psychemedia/WRC_sketches/doodles/WRC Overall.md

     cols = [c for c in wrc.columns if c.startswith('SS')]

+    #We need to always rebase to make sure the stage bars are correct
+    #if None rebase to the overall leader at last stage?
     if rebase is not None:
         #This will break if we provide one of the duplicate Code values...
         #If not, we should be okay...
         wrc[cols] = -wrc[cols].apply(_rebaseTimes, bib=rebase, axis=0)

+    #Add in bar chart showing gap relative to other cars from rebased car
     #This needs to be done after rebasing
     wrc = gapBar(wrc)
     moveColumn(wrc, 'Gap', left_of='stagePosition')